bullet-train-co/nice_partials/README.md

   - doesn't require any upgrades to existing partials for interoperability.
   - are still testable!

+Nice Partials are a lightweight and more Rails-native alternative to [ViewComponent](http://viewcomponent.org).
+Providing many of the same benefits as ViewComponent with less ceremony.

 ## Setup

 Add to your `Gemfile`: